 But this here is the Bulldog Smash, a seasonal, peachy spin on both classic cocktails.
 To make it, you’re going to need all of the ingredients below, plus a muddler, a handy tool used to extract juice and oils from ingredients like fruit, herbs and citrus peels.

 After muddling the lemon wedges and peaches with your sugar and mint, you’re left with a mash of sweet, tart, minty fruit that adds flavor and body to the cocktail.
 From there, you’ll add the bourbon, which provides the drink’s boozy backbone, as well as the Cointreau, a French orange liqueur that amps up those rich fruit notes.

 The Bulldog Smash tastes great all year-round, but the fusion of bourbon, peach, lemon, mint and crushed ice is especially effective during the hot summer months.
 Mix yourself a drink, find a porch swing and enjoy the long days with a cold drink in hand.

 - 1 lemon, cut into wedges

 - 3/4 ounce Cointreau

 In a shaker, muddle the mint leaves, lemon, peach and simple syrup.

-Add the bourbon and Cointreau, and fill with ice.
+Add the bourbon and Cointreau, plus ice, and shake until well-chilled.